jojobear13/shinpokered/README.md

 No, really, there's a TON of new options and features.
 You are bound to miss many of them if you do not read this guide.
 *********************************************************************************************************************************

 Don't like the non-vanilla changes?
 Prefer only the bugfixes and AI improvements?
-Want a codebase from which to launch your own rom hack?
+Want a codebase from which to launch your own modding project?
 Then the [Lite branch](https://github.com/jojobear13/shinpokered/tree/lite) is what you want.
 Head on over and start compiling.

 Discuss Shin Pokemon in its dedicated [PokéCommunity Showcase](https://www.pokecommunity.com/showthread.php?t=427398).